New Zealand

 5. Examine the sole tread and texture along with the upper construction (Generally the quality of the boot will relate to it’s price level.
 For me a soft grippy sole is a paramount consideration)

 6. Foot length is more important than volume.
 (Adding spare inner soles can easily decrease the boot volume.
-Custom orthopedic footbeds are even better!
+Custom orthopaedic footbeds are even better!

 7. Sole Stiffness is a very important consideration for both foot comfort and performance.
 A half shank sole is good for tramping but not steep ice slopes.
 However the stiffer soled boots are less forgiving on the flats, so heel rubbing and blisters are likely, unless you tape your feet.